The State of the Mechanical Science Market

 Material Moving Machine Operators

-Entry-level education: High school diploma or equivalent
+Will I need a degree?
+High school diploma or equivalent

 On-the-job training: Varies by type of machine being operated

-Working environment: The vast majority of material moving machine operators work as industrial truck or tractor drivers.
+Working environment: The vast majority of Material Moving Machine Operators work as industrial truck or tractor drivers.
 They may work outdoors on the roadways or in construction sites, or inside warehouses or factories.

 All machine operators are responsible for the safe operation of their vehicle or equipment when moving materials from place to place.
-Variations within the profession include conveyer operators and tenders, crane and tower operators, dredge operators, excavating and loading machine and dragline operators, hoist and winch operators, industrial truck and tractor operators, and underground mining loading machine operators.
+Variations within the profession include conveyer operators and tenders, crane and tower operators, dredge operators, excavating and loading machine and dragline operators, hoist and winch operators, industrial truck and tractor operators and underground mining loading machine operators.

 Machine operators: